Metaphoriker/SpectatorPlus-API/README.md

 The following explains how and for what the API can be used.

-With the API you can create standalone Addons, which you can put into plugins/SpectatorPlus/SpectateModes.
+With the API you can hook into the plugin.
-*The Spigot-API still have to be implemented*

-You can also implement the API into your plugin.

 The API is mainly intended to create new SpectateModes.
 The data of the Spectator can also be modified by using the API.